-As the resident expert in all things nature, I use the power of the pen to entertain my audience and deliver informative content.
+As the resident expert in all things gardening, I use the power of the pen to entertain my audience and deliver informative content.
 (I am also getting paid extra in cat treats)

 I hope you enjoy my updates and of course come visit me at Banting’s.
 I always enjoy a pet!

-Banting’s is participating in two fall festivals.
+Banting’s is participating in the New Orleans Fall Garden Festival.
 Hmphh…I wasn’t invited.
-My humans say that it’s sure to be a fun time with plenty of fall decor like mums, pumpkins, crotons, ornamental peppers, and more.
-Mark your calendars for the following dates:
+My humans say that it’s sure to be a fun time with plenty of fall decor like mums, pumpkins, crotons, and more.
+Mark your calendars for the following date:

 New Orleans Fall Garden Festival- Saturday & Sunday, October 5th & 6th

 Sat 10am-5pm New Orleans Botanical Gardens in City Park

 Mums are budded and blooming at our mum growing operation in Lacombe.
 Mums are available at both Banting’s locations.
 Many colors to choose from including red, yellow, and purple!